 D. Exhibiting Evidence From a Prior Claim(s) File

-If the prior claim(s) file is paper and the file was exhibited, HO staff will add to the pending claim(s) file only the exhibit list, ALJ decision, and any appeal documents from the prior claim(s) file.
+If the prior claim(s) file is paper and the file was exhibited, OHO staff will add to the pending claim(s) file only the exhibit list, ALJ decision, and any appeal documents from the prior claim(s) file.
 The ALJ will then reference the relied upon information in the decision using the prior exhibit numbers.

 If the prior claim(s) file is paper, the original copies of documents must be returned to the appropriate section of the prior claim(s) file after they are photocopied.
 The prior claim(s) file remains the official record of the prior claim(s).